-Jim Read straightens out a few common myths on the cyanotype process.
+Jim Read straightens out a few common myths of cyanotypes and the cyanotype process.

 I read so much rubbish about the process on the internet I thought I would put up this page to give my personal opinion about the myths.